lemoncrest/kelboy-launcher/README.md

 # kelboy-launcher

 This is the official Kelboy Launcher for current board Kelboy 2.0 to be published by the community.

+It's licensed by GPLv3, so feel free to learn and use it not only in his target software (Kelboy 2.0).

 All information related to this beautiful board is in https://shop.lemoncrest.com/index.php

 ![alt text](https://shop.lemoncrest.com/img/p/4/2/42-large_default.jpg)